 Q: Will Mudd still require masks in fall 2021?
 Safety protocols in 2021?

-A: We will require masks throughout the spring semester; decisions about safety protocols for the fall semester will depend on the availability of vaccines and rates of community transmission.
+A: We will require masks throughout the spring semester and during on-campus summer research; decisions about safety protocols for the fall semester will depend on the availability of vaccines and rates of community transmission.

 Q: What are the College guidelines for masks/face coverings?

 A: Essential employees who have been asked to come to campus for work, along with a small number of faculty members and others, must wear masks/face coverings when they are on campus.
 This is in keeping with recommendations from public health officials in order to protect people from the spread of COVID-19.
 Employees and students may wear their own masks/face coverings or if they need one, they should contact Theresa Lauer in facilities and maintenance.
 For additional details and requirements, visit the College’s Guide for Faculty, Staff and Student Employees Returning to Work.